Holos Krainy: Format

-The coach divides 14 members of his team into 7 duets, which will fight for further participation in the show.
-He provides each duet with a composition for performance, which will be performed in a special "vocal ring".
-After the duo's performance, each coach listens to the opinions of other mentors and chooses the winner of the battle.
-The loser is eliminated from the show.
-Starting from season 3, coaches have the opportunity to "steal" one participant from another team who lost a battle, saving him from being kicked out of the show.
+The coach divides their members into pairs.
+The coach provides each duet with a composition for performance, which will be performed in a special "vocal ring".
+After the performance, each coach listens to the opinions of other mentors and chooses the winner of the battle.
+The loser is initially eliminated from the show for the first two seasons, but starting from season 3, coaches have the opportunity to "steal" one participant from another team who lost a battle, saving him/her from being eliminated.

-From season 7, a new rule is added - the steal room.
+In season 7, a new rule is added - the steal room.
 This was first adopted in the seventh season of The Voice of Holland.
-If the mentor "stole" one of the participants, then he goes to a special room, in which he sits on a chair corresponding to the mentor who "stole" him.
-If then the same mentor saves another participant, then the one currently seated gives him a seat on the chair and is eventually eliminated.
-At the end of this stage, each of the teams, starting from season 3, remains 8 participants - seven point winners and one rescued participant from the other team (32 participants in total).
-In seasons 1 and 2, 7 participants remained in the teams.
-From season 7, 9 members remain.
+If the coach "stole" one of the participants, then he goes to a special room, in which he sits on a chair corresponding to the mentor who "stole" him.
+If then the same mentor steals another artist, then the one currently seated will be eliminated and will be replaced by the newly-stolen artist.
+In season 12, the coaches are allowed to save their own artist, though they can only do it once in the entire battle rounds.

+In season 13, the coaches divides into four groups (2 groups of pairs and 2 groups of trios) to sing a song together.
+Four contestants remain in each team and advance to the cross battles, with each battle group can have one, multiple, or no winners.